Everybody Wants to Be Like You

 "Everybody Wants to Be Like You" is a song by Canadian pop-reggae singer Snow from his 2000 album, Mind on the Moon.
-The song became Snow's highest-peaking single in Canada, surpassing his international hit "Informer" and reaching number two in October 2000.
+The song became one of Snow's highest-peaking hits in Canada, reaching number two on both the Canadian Singles Chart and the RPM 100 Hit Tracks chart in October 2000.

 Awards and honours

 In 2001, the Society of Composers, Authors, and Music Publishers of Canada honored "Everybody Wants to Be Like You" for reaching the number one spot on MuchMusic and for topping MuchMoreMusic's video countdown.